Crime in Kosovo: Human trafficking

 According to Amnesty International, the aftermath of the war resulted in an increase in the trafficking of women for sexual exploitation.
 According to the IOM data, in 2000–2004, Kosovo was consistently ranked fourth or fifth among the countries of Southeastern Europe by number of human trafficking victims, after Albania, Moldova, Romania and sometimes Bulgaria.

 Police Force of Kosovo

-Kosovo Police is the police law enforcement agency of the Republic of Kosovo.
+The Kosovo Police is the police law enforcement agency of the Republic of Kosovo.
 The Police Force was initially formed in 1999, where the first candidates began training on 6 September.
 The first generation of police officers consisted of 176 members.

 The United Nations Office on Drugs and Crime estimated that "Kosovo probably has the highest concentration of security personnel in the world".
 In 2008, there were a total of 26,233 security personnel, with 8,834 of them being Kosovo Police Officers.

 As of 2013, the Police Force of Kosovo has a total of 51 stations across Kosovo, divided into 6 regions, which are: Priština, Peja, Mitrovica, Prizren, Gjilan and Ferizaj.